cisagov/ScubaGear/baselines/powerbi.md

 ## 2. Power BI Guest Access

-A best practice is to disallow guest user access.
-Disallowing guest access also aligns with zero trust principles.
-The agency with potentially shareable Power BI resources and data in its tenant must evaluate its unique sharing requirements and whether an exception should be granted to allow external guests to access content in the agency’s tenant.
+This section provides policies that help reduce guest user access risks related to Power BI data and resources.
+An agency with externally shareable Power BI resources and data must consider its unique risk tolerance when granting access to guest users.

-Enabling this setting allows AAD Business-to-Business (AAD B2B) guest users to access Power BI.
-If this setting is disabled, guest users receive an error when trying to access Power BI.
-Disabling this setting for the entire agency also prevents users from inviting guests to the agency.
-Using the specific security groups option allows administrators to control which guest users can access Power BI.

 The types of users are defined as follows (**Note**: these terms vary in use across Microsoft documentation):